Child development at 5-6 years: what’s happening

 - understand the importance of rules, and the simple reasons behind rules

-- show a strong sense of ‘gender-appropriate’ behaviour
+- show a strong sense of ‘gender-appropriate’ behaviour.

-Helping school-age child development
+Helping child development at 5-6 years

 Here are some simple things you can do to help your child’s development at this age: